William Nicol (geologist)

 William Nicol FRSE FCS (1768? – 2 September 1851) was a Scottish geologist and physicist who invented the Nicol prism, the first device for obtaining plane-polarized light, in 1828.

 Early life

 Nicol was born in Humbie (East Lothian), the son of Walter Nicol and Marion Fowler.
-According to the parish register, he was baptised on 18 April 1770.
+According to the parish register, he was born 18 April and baptised on 22 April 1770.
 Some sources give his date of birth as 1768; other ones (including his gravestone) give 1766.
 (Note that the gravestone date may be incorrect, as the engraving was done at least 50 years after his death.)

 Lecturer

 He started out as aide to his uncle, Henry Moyes, an itinerant lecturer in Natural Philosophy whose blindness necessitated assistance for his chemistry and optics demonstrations.
 Nicol, having himself become a popular lecturer on that subject at the University of Edinburgh, settled in Edinburgh to live a very retired life.
 Besides the prism that bears his name, he conducted extensive studies of fluid inclusions in crystals and the microscopic structure of fossil wood.
 He did not publish any of his research findings until 1826.